-The Board of Directors of Widetech (Malaysia) Berhad recognises the importance of good sustainability practices to the long term business growth and success of the Group.
-The Board strives to incorporate responsible and sustainable business practices that will have a positive impact on the environment, the community, our employees, our shareholders and other stakeholders.
+The Board of Directors of Widetech (Malaysia) Berhad recognizes the importance of good sustainability practices to the long term business growth and success of the Group.
+The Board strives to observe responsible and sustainable business practices that will have a positive impact on the economy. environment, the community, our employees, our shareholders and other stakeholders.